|

 permission and opt-in, which many writers see as the answer

+to response problems faced by direct marketers.
 Let's think about it, you get a prospect

 or customer to opt-in and they have shown their enthusiasm.